 It’s easy for a beginner to get overwhelmed with knowledge and tasks when they first start out on an online course.
 After all, daily job responsibilities have to be finished too.

-So, we recommend repurposing all that long, text-heavy, graphic-intensive content in your business, and turn it into Micro Learning courses that can be accessed from mobile phones.
+So, we recommend repurposing all that long, text-heavy, graphics-intensive content in your business, and turning it into Micro-Learning courses that can be easily accessed from mobile phones.

 Make sure these micro-courses are:

 - Short and simple: the main goal should be to provide students with quick content that is easy to understand.
 The total duration should not be extended to more than 20 minutes.

 - Actionable.
 Limit the content of the course and focus on creating a specific outcome.

 Recommended read: 4 Tips on How to Convert Long-Form eLearning Courses to Micro Lessons

 2) Move From "Nice-to-know" to "NEED-to-know" Mindset

 In the age of learner empowerment, learners expect companies to present relevant information and training that will make their jobs better and easier.